sarkissiana/osticket-prereqs/README.md

 3. Install PHP Manager for IIS.

-4. Install and configure MySQL and HeidiSQL.
+4. Install and configure MySQL.

 5. Download and install osTicket from the official website.